U.S. shale producers promise both higher output and returns

 Noble Energy forecast its fourth-quarter shale production will rise 15 percent to at least 102,000 bpd.

-“If you look at the growth from our Permian Basin drilling operations, you can see very substantial increases in oil production growth of about 15 percent,” said Tim Dove, CEO of Pioneer Natural Resources Co.
+“If you look at the growth from our Permian Basin drilling operations, you can see very substantial increases in oil production growth of about 15 percent,” said Tim Dove, CEO of Pioneer Natural Resources Co (PXD.N).

 Pioneer, one of the largest Permian oil producers, plans to boost its shale output by at least 16,000 bpd this quarter.
 The company’s shares are up 15.4 percent since early August.